The 10 Best User Engagement Tools and Software for SaaS in 2021

 You can even see a full recording of someone’s interaction with your product.
 It shows you where they move the cursor and which pages they navigate to.
 This is a great resource for product managers or UX designers.
 You can see where people get stuck and areas of your product that need improving.

-Hotjar also offers a way to collect feedback.
+You can also easily get instant feedback from users, see how users are using your app and make the right changes based on accurate insights.
 You can add a feedback portal to your app or product and collect ideas from your customers directly.
 If NPS is more your thing, then you can gain insights that way instead.

 Collecting feedback within your app makes people more likely to respond.

 Hotjar can help you see what your customers do, and understand why they do it.
-That’s why it’s on our list of the best user engagement tools/software.
+That’s why it’s on our list of the best customer engagement software and survey tools.

 “Hotjar adds a much-needed type of analytics to your arsenal.
 It allows you to see exactly what your page-viewers (potential buyers) are doing, seeing and spending time on your landing page or funnel.
 It allows you to test different design cues or features and see how your targets react.” — Jeffrey H